 The stop or search was unlawful, so the evidence will be suppressed unless the government can justify the search under the independent source, inevitable discovery, or attenuation doctrines.

-Routine traffic stops are "seizures" under the Fourth Amendment that ordinarily must be supported by a reasonable suspicion of a crime or traffic violation.
+Traffic stops made with a show of authority are "seizures" under the Fourth Amendment that ordinarily must be supported by a reasonable suspicion of a crime or traffic violation.
 Delaware v.
 Prouse, 440 U.S. 648, 654 (1979).
-The stop may be lawful where the officer makes a reasonable mistake of fact or law.
+The stop may be lawful even if the officer makes a reasonable mistake of fact or law.
 Heien v.
 North Carolina, 135 S.Ct.
 530 (2014).

 A traffic-violation stop or arrest is not rendered invalid by the fact that it was pretext for a search for evidence on another more serious charge.
 Arkansas v.
 Sullivan, 532 U.S. 769, 772 (2001).